josjsjen/Disease-detection/README.md

-# Diease detection from X-ray scans
+# Disease detection from X-ray scans

 I will introduce you to using a convolutional network to tackle a realistic dataset in medical diagnostics.
 Specifically, we use the ChestXRay dataset, a set of X-ray images labeled with corresponding diagnoses.